bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 1/seeded-randoms.md

 Instead, <https://github.com/tc39-transfer/proposal-random-functions> is a separate proposal for adding more random functions to the existing unseeded functionality.
 The intention is that the `PRNG` object from this proposal will grow all the same methods, so if we added `Math.randomInt()`, we'd also get `PRNG.randomInt()`, etc.

 Whichever proposal advances first will just concern itself with itself, and whichever advances second will carry the burden of defining that overlap.
-(That is, if this proposal goes first, then `proposal-random-functions` will define that all its methods also exist on `PRNG`; if it goes first, then this proposal will define that all the new random functions also exist as `PRNG` methods.)
+(That is, if this proposal goes first, then `proposal-random-functions` will define that all its methods also exist on `PRNG`; if it goes first, then this proposal will define that all the new random functions also exist as `PRNG` methods.)<br>